-Responsibilities and Titles of Personnel Implementing the Bullying Policy fact-finding summaries for the file and for the families of students involved.
-S/he reviews the consequences students receive and communicates with teachers.
-In conjunction with the Principal, s/he determines whether bullying has occurred and meets with families if a bullying determination is made.
+Responsibilities and Titles of Personnel Implementing the Bullying Policy

+The Assistant Principal has primary responsibility for handling bullying reports.
+They interview staff and students and contact parents/guardians.
+They write up the bullying fact-finding summaries for the file and for the families of students involved.
+They review the consequences students receive and communicate with teachers.
+In conjunction with the Principal, they determine whether bullying has occurred and meet with families if a bullying determination is made.